Roy Sproson: Managerial career

 There was unrest at Port Vale at the start of 1977–78, as Sammy Morgan and David Harris were so upset by the low wages they were offered that they refused to play for the club.
 Sproson brought in three players on free transfers: Jeff Hemmerman, Grahame McGifford, and Bill Bentley.
-However at a meeting on 28 June, Sproson was severely criticized for his supposed poor judgement of players and for seeming to place greater priority on his newsagent business than the club.
+However, at a meeting on 28 June, Sproson was severely criticised for his supposed poor judgement of players and for seeming to place greater priority on his newsagent business than the club.
 The Sentinel reported that "there is disenchantment in the air", and there were rumours that former Stoke manager Tony Waddington would be brought in to replace Sproson.
 Sproson was sacked in October 1977 after a poor run of results.
 His replacement Bobby Smith failed to rescue Vale from relegation despite making numerous signings.
 England manager Don Revie had predicted such a fate when he said at a dinner that "English football suffers from the same complaint all the time.
 You've got two local lads here as your management team [referring to Sproson and his assistant Reg Berks].
-I'll tell you now, you won't give them enough money to get out of this division, but eventually you'll give them both the sack and then you'll give the next manager the lot."
+I'll tell you now, you won't give them enough money to get out of this division, but eventually, you'll give them both the sack and then you'll give the next manager the lot."

 Sproson refused the club's offer of "an executive position dealing with the club's youth policy".
-Taking his name plate off his office door "to spare anyone else the bother", it was clear his sacking had upset him greatly.
-Leaving under a cloud, he refused to return to the club whilst those that had sacked him remained in the boardroom.
+Taking his nameplate off his office door "to spare anyone else the bother", it was clear his sacking had upset him greatly.
+Leaving under a cloud, he refused to return to the club whilst those who had sacked him remained in the boardroom.
 The next month he promised to help the club "in any capacity", though never returned to Vale Park again.